Skip to main content

 1. Add your first EMA:

-• Choose a bright color like blue or green
+• Choose a bright color like blue or green.

-• Set the line thickness to 2 for visibility
+• Set the line thickness to 2 for visibility.

 2. Add your second EMA:

-• Set the period to 21 (for the slow EMA)
+• Set the period to 21 (slow EMA).

-• Pick a contrasting color like red or orange
+• Pick a contrasting color like red or orange.

-• Keep the same line thickness
+• Keep the same line thickness so one doesn't dominate the chart.

 3. Add crossover signals:

-• Enable buy/sell arrows
+• Enable buy/sell arrows.

-Phase 3: Fine-tuning and Testing
+Phase 3: Fine-Tuning and Testing

 Add EMA Cross Indicator using Pineify

-Real-World Trading with EMA Crossovers
+Real-World Trading With EMA Crossovers

 My Pre-Trade Checklist